colabottles/toddl/posts/war-and-peace-my-version.md

 This was the one that got to me.
 Granted, I let my emtions get the better of me sometimes, that is a work in progress, but the fact remains a 0.0009358914&percnt; success rate is not what I would call stellar.

-I see it all the time, folks getting jobs, you can learn at the job while on the job, such great succcess stories that I am very happy for all those people, don't get me wrong.
+I see it all the time.
+Folks getting jobs like it was candy being handed out at a candy store.
+You can learn at the job while on the job, such great succcess stories that I am very happy for all those people, don't get me wrong.
 If you have applied to as many places I have you start to wonder when the hell am I going to get a shot&quest;

 That is what I am facing now.
 I feel like giving up, to saying, &ldquo;To hell with all this!&rdquo; and I have to some people.
 I am drained and tired of trying to find a home with a company that wil have me because none of them don't.
 Maybe that's a sign.